-- In 2015, EVN reported having 1,900 employees, of whom 397 were women.
+- □ In 2015, EVN reported having 1,900 employees, of whom 397 were women.
 From 2015-2017 the number of female employees increased to 408, representing an overall change of 2.8%. - Men have a disproportionately higher rate of involuntary departure from EVN compared to women.
-While men make up 79% of the workforce, they represent 83% of all terminated contracts. - Since tracking the data in 2014, men consistently have higher rates of absenteeism.
-Men also tend to be less punctual than female staff. - □ There is a "blue-collar" workforce gap, so being gender-smart in recruitment processes opens up a wider pool to meet talent demands in light of an estimated 30% of the blue collar workforce retiring in the next 10 years.
+While men make up 79% of the workforce, they represent 83% of all terminated contracts. - ☐ Since tracking the data in 2014, women have consistently lower rates of absenteeism than men.
+Women also tend to be late less often than men. - ☐ There is a "blue-collar" workforce gap, so being gender-smart in recruitment processes opens up a wider pool to meet talent demands in light of an estimated 30% of the blue collar workforce retiring in the next 10 years.